Dr. Bas Vriens

 Phone 613-533-6185

-I am an environmental engineer and earth system scientist by training and interested in the sources, behavior and environmental footprints of large-scale waste streams.
+I am an environmental engineer and earth system scientist by training and interested in the sources and behavior of inorganic contaminants and the environmental footprints of large-scale waste streams.
 The main goal of my research is to quantify the environmental impacts of anthropogenic pollutants by studying their occurrence and transport and transformation processes in natural and industrial context.
 I use an interdisciplinary combination of concepts from environmental (bio)geochemistry, hydrology, analytical chemistry, civil and environmental engineering, et cetera.

 Supervising Information

-I am looking for one MSc student to join the Geo-Environmental Engineering group at Queen's in 2023.
+I am looking for one PhD student to join the Environmental Engineering group at Queen's in 2025.
 Students with an interest in surface water quality, watershed modeling and field work are encouraged to contact me directly.

 Current group members: